-FORM 51-102-f1 MANAGEMENT'S DISCUSSION & ANALYSIS NINE MONTH PERIOD ENDED SEPTEMBER 30, 2016
+FORM 51-102-f1 MANAGEMENT'S DISCUSSION & ANALYSIS YEAR ENDED DECEMBER 31, 2016

-The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") and should be read in conjunction with the unaudited condensed interim consolidated financial statements for the period ended September 30, 2016 and the audited consolidated financial statements for the years ended December 31, 2015 and 2014 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. ("Minera Alamos" or the "Company") and should be read in conjunction with the consolidated financial statements for the years ended December 31, 2016 and 2015 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 The Company's most recent filings are available on the SEDAR website.
-The date of this management's discussion and analysis is November 29, 2016.
+The date of this management's discussion and analysis is April 25, 2017.